-Jared Kushner May Be The ‘Most Dangerous Man’ In the Country, Writer Says
+Jared Kushner May Be The ‘Most Dangerous Man’ In the Country, ‘The Guardian’ Writer Says

 — Aaron Rupar (@atrupar) April 2, 2020

-According to Mahdawi, Kushner’s position of power reflects a new take on the “Peter principle,” which is a management theory that postulates that people in hierarchies rise until their “level of incompetence.”
-She suggests that Kushner reflects a corollary to the Peter principle.
+According to Mahdawi, Kushner’s position of power reflects a new take on the “Peter principle,” which is a management theory that postulates people in hierarchies rise until their “level of incompetence.”
+She suggested that Kushner reflects a corollary to the Peter principle.

 “[T]he idea that a handful of mediocre middle managers, through a combination of privilege and luck, manage to rise way beyond their level of incompetence to a point where their hubris poses a serious threat to the world.”